 Here are some suggestions and strategies on how to navigate grief for yourself and others, create a safe space for the healing process, and work together as a family or community to support one another:

-If you or a loved one does think it’s time for a higher level of care, group therapy is a highly effective way to address trauma and grief.
-And when group therapy is available virtually––as it is at Charlie Health––the effects of social isolation can be minimized as well.
+If you or a loved one does think it’s time for a higher level of care, virtual IOP is a highly effective way to address trauma and grief.
 The ability to connect with people who are going through the same processes, experiencing the same emotions, or who have faced similar losses is inherently healing.
 It helps people feel seen, heard, and held.
 Group therapy at Charlie Health also helps teach young people and their families how to communicate emotions, regulate them, and make conscious decisions about how to make healthy decisions in response to them.
 This DBT-skills style of group therapy, among other group therapy modalities, is at the core of what we do at Charlie Health.

 We’re here to support you and your family through these challenging times.
 Our goal is to help as many people as possible reach their healing milestones, achieve sustainable recovery, and to live the best versions of their lives within the best versions of themselves.
 Contact us today if you’re struggling and want to learn more about our virtual mental health treatment plans.